Clients

 Client

-. - In the Owner ID field, enter the Client ID of the client you just created.
+. - In the Owner ID field, enter the Client ID of the client you just created and copied.

 - Select the Resource type, Resource ID, and permissions the client needs.